oracle-samples/oracle-db-examples/java/AoJ/README.md

 a true open source project with this upload as a base.
 Oracle developers may contribute when we have time, but this would have to be a Java community effort.

 We could have held this code back and worked on it longer.
-Instead we thought it better to get it to the community as soon as we could.
+Instead we thought it is better to get it to the community as soon as we could.
 We hope that you agree.

 ## Building AoJ